-Aime Millan is preparing to graduate from UC Davis at the end of Fall 2017 term, for a total time of four years and one quarter each.
-Aime will graduate with a double major in International Relations and Spanish, she has worked as a Spanish tutor and document translator.
+Aime graduated from UC Davis at the end of Fall 2017 term.
+Aime completed a double major in International Relations and Spanish.
+During college, she worked as a Spanish tutor and document translator.

 This is her student story…

 Both of my parents come from humble backgrounds, but they never lost hope that their efforts would one day pave way for a better future.
 They did not seek an “easier” future.
 If there was one thing they made clear to us it was that only those things that cost us tears, great fear, and effort are worthy of pride.
 My parents strived to teach us the value of hard work.
 From going with our father to the watermelon patch to pick watermelons to sell, to raking leaves and picking up branches at my father’s side jobs.
 My mother also taught us from the house to be helpful, hardworking and perseverant.